ecoshub/surreal/README.md

 # Surreal Terminal
 *Serial Terminal CLI*

-**Surreal Terminal** is a command-line utility designed to provide a communication interface for **USB UART** or **RS232** serial devices.
-It offers essential functionality to connect, configure, and communicate with serial devices from your command line. **Surreal Terminal** offers key features such as on-the-fly communication configuration changes and data mode selection, making it a valuable tool for various applications.
+**Surreal** is a command-line program designed to provide a communication interface for **USB UART** or **RS232** serial devices.
+It offers essential functionality to connect, configure, and communicate with serial devices from your command line. **Surreal Terminal** offers key features such as on-the-fly communication configuration changes and output mode selection, makes it valuable tool.

 ## Features
 - Connect to USB UART or RS232 serial devices.